 An early fascination with architectural forms lead to the creation of this hyperbolic paraboloid by the mill-stream, made of bamboo (which grew in the valley, and had been previously utilised to make weapons-grade bows and arrows!),

-One of Hooley's earliest constructions - a dam in the mill stream running along the bottom of the valley.
+One of Hooley's earliest constructions - a dam in the mill stream running along the bottom of the valley (probably with the help of his big brother Chris!).